-Since web developers often start with creative web designs that illustrate a company’s brand, they emphasise creating visually appealing user interfaces and optimising the end-user experience.
+Since web developers often start with creative web designs that illustrate a company’s brand, they emphasize creating visually appealing user interfaces and optimizing the end-user experience.
 This helps keep sites like online stores intuitive, while software engineering focuses more on the underlying architecture and functionality of the software.

 This could include but is not limited to the database structures and algorithms required to ensure that a larger-scale business model stays functional.

-If we consider potential career opportunities and pay range, software engineering is the winner since professionals can use their specialised skill set in multiple businesses from multiple industries.
-This includes opportunities to work with startups and well-established healthcare, education and finance companies.
+If we consider potential career opportunities and pay range, software engineering is the winner since professionals can use their specialized skill set in multiple businesses from multiple industries.
+This includes opportunities to work with startups and well-established healthcare, education, and finance companies.

-Conversely, web development jobs like full-stack developers need specialised skill sets.
+Conversely, web development jobs like full-stack developers need specialized skill sets.
 While professionals can still enjoy a variety of industries, most of them work with digital entrepreneurs or web development agencies.

 What is software engineering ideal for?

 Software engineering is perfect for professionals who are passionate designers and developers with a knack for maintaining and building software solutions.
-The idea of this industry is to create efficient, scalable, secure and reliable software systems that are sometimes customised to a business’s needs.
+The idea of this industry is to create efficient, scalable, secure, and reliable software systems that are sometimes customized to a business’s needs.